storesafe/cordova-sqlite-storage/README.md

 ## About this version branch

-This version branch contains the source code for the Android/iOS/macOS platforms (legacy express core version branch).
+This plugin version branch contains the source code for the Android/iOS/macOS platforms (legacy express core version branch).
 This version does not contain any libraries or source code from www.sqlite.org.
 This version branch uses the built-in sqlite libraries on Android, iOS, and macOS.

 This version branch is now used to develop Android platform version without dependency on JAR or NDK library artifacts for testing on `cordova-android@7`.